 Engage a Licensed Gas Service Worker (LGSW) to Perform all Piped Gas Service Work

-When doing gas related changes to your home, engage either a Licensed gas service worker or a Professional Engineer.
-In Singapore a licensed gas service worker will have a card license issued by the Energy Market Authority (EMA).
+Engage only either a Licensed gas service worker or a Professional Engineer.
+In Singapore. a licensed gas service worker will have a card license issued by the Energy Market Authority (EMA).

 All piped gas appliances are required to be installed by a licensed gas service worker.
-The licensed gas service worker will issue a Certificate of Fitness that shows your gas appliances have been tested and is safe for your use.
+The licensed gas service worker should issue a Certificate of Fitness that shows your gas appliance has been tested and is safe for use.

-- Do not leave any flammable objects such as newspapers or kitchen towels away from any gas appliances like your stove.
+- Keep all combustible materials such as newspapers or clothes away from any gas appliance such as your cooker.

-- Always purchase appliances with a SAFETY Mark
+- Always purchase a gas cooker with a SAFETY Mark

-- Be careful when there is the smell of gas coming from any gas appliance.
+- Ensure there is no smell of gas coming from any gas appliance.

-- Keep the gas meter control valve easy to access and clear from obstruction.
+- Keep access to the gas meter control valve clear from obstruction.

-- Turn your gas meter control valve to off when you are not using your gas appliances for long periods of time or if you are going to be away for a long holiday.
+- Turn off your gas meter control valve when you are not using your gas appliances for a long period of time or if you are going to be away for a long holiday.

-When renovating your home, it’s also very important to ensure your gas supply is properly cut off prior to starting the renovations.
+When renovating your home, it’s also important that you ensure your gas supply is properly cut off when commencing with the work.

-You can do so by turning off any gas using appliances such as gas stoves or water heaters and check that the gas meter at the riser is not ticking.
+You can do so by turning off all gas using appliances such as gas cookers or gas water heaters and check that the gas meter at the riser is not ticking.